jamiebuilds/react-loadable/README.md

 // ["/path/to/component.js", "/path/to/other/component.js"]
 // or
 // [1, 2]
-// depending on the environment (Webpack vs. Babel)
+// depending on the environment (Babel vs. Webpack)
 ```

 > **Note:** These are flushed individually, one does not affect the other.